 Legal Remedies If A Home Seller Lies or Conceals a Defect in Michigan

-While you shouldn't expect the house to be perfect (no house is, and they're all deteriorating day by day), you likely expect it to be in the condition that the seller represented to you prior to closing (taking into account subsequent wear and tear).
+While you shouldn't expect the house to be perfect (no house is, and they're all deteriorating day by day), you likely expect it to be in the condition that the property seller represented to you prior to closing (taking into account subsequent wear and tear).
 If there is a serious issue that was not disclosed, you may have a legal remedy against the seller, the seller's broker, or possibly, the home inspector.

-Steps to Take After Discovering a Property Defect
+Steps to Take After Discovering a Property Defect in a Michigan Home

 A good place to start when you discover a defect is with your homeowners' insurance company.
 Is the problem covered by your policy?
 What is your deductible?
 If you file a claim, will your insurance rate increase?
 Does the insurance company require you to work with particular contractors to assess or repair the problem?
 A call to your insurance company will answer any questions that you have about coverage.
-Depending on the issue, and after considering your options, you may want to pursue an insurance claim.
+Depending on the issue, and after considering your options, you might want to pursue an insurance claim.

-Depending on the issue, you should also review any product or service warranty that may have been transferred to you as part of the closing, for example on home appliances.
+Depending on the issue, you should also review any product or service warranty that might have been transferred to you as part of the closing, for example on home appliances.
 It is possible that the defect is covered by such a warranty.

 The next thing to think about is who could or should have told you about the problem but failed to do so.
 The seller, broker, and inspector are all on the list of possibilities.